 It was also said to have aphrodisiac properties.

-In the Renaissance, myrtle was linked to marriage, and for the fact of being perennial, it ended up being associated with fidelity and eternal love, and as such was represented in marriage allegories.
+In the Renaissance, myrtle was linked to marriage.
+Because it was perennial, it ended up being associated with fidelity and eternal love, and as such was represented in marriage allegories.

 In the Mediterranean, myrtle was a symbol of love and immortality.
-The plant was widely used in its culture and was considered an essential plant.
+The plant was widely used in its culture and considered essential.

 “Instead of the hawthorn the cypress will grow,